-Meeting step First loan meeting - Procedures 1.
+Meeting step First Ioan meeting - Procedures 1.
 Meeting opening The Chairperson calls the meeting to order The Record-keeper performs a roll call The Key-holders open the box, which remains in front of the Box-keeper The Fines bowl is placed in front of the Chairperson, so that fines can be collected during the meeting 2.
-Insurance/ Expenses Fund The Chairperson asks the Representatives to recall the balance of the Insurance/Expenses Fund from the previous meeting The Money-counters then remove the money from the Insurance/Expenses Fund bag, place it in the Money-counting bowl, count it and announce the amount to the Representatives The Chairperson announces that contributions will be made to the Insurance/Expenses Fund The Record-keeper calls each VSLA, by number, to give their Insurance/Expenses Fund contribution to the Money-counters When the Representative (one of the two) comes forward, they give their Insurance/Expenses Fund contribution to the Money-counters The Money-counters confirm that the Representative has given the right contribution and place it in the Money-counting bowl The Record-keeper notes the payment made in the passbook, in the form of a checkmark The Record-keeper then asks if any VSLA needs a grant from the Insurance/Expenses Fund to cover loan losses arising from a death.
+Insurance/ Expenses Fund The Chairperson asks the Representatives to recall the balance of the Insurance/Expenses Fund from the previous meeting The Money-counters then remove the money from the Insurance/Expenses Fund bag, place it in the Money-counting bowl, count it and announce the amount to the Representatives The Chairperson announces that contributions will be made to the Insurance/Expenses Fund The Record-keeper calls each VSLA, by number, to give their Insurance/Expenses Fund contribution to the Money-counters When the Representative (one of the two) comes forward, they give their Insurance/Expenses Fund contribution to the Money-counters The Money-counters confirm that the Representative has given the right contribution and place it in the Money-counting bowl The Record-keeper notes the payment made in the passbook, in the form of a checkmark The Record-keeper then asks if any VSLA needs a grant from the Insurance/Expenses Fund to cover Ioan Iosses arising from a death.
 Representatives of VSLAs in need make their request to the VSLF.
-If a majority of the Representatives approve the grant, the money is provided to the Representative according to the Constitution The Money-counters count the total amount remaining in the Money-counting bowl and announce this to the Representatives The Record-keeper says that everyone should remember this amount for the next meeting The Record-keeper records this amount in the notebook The Insurance/Expenses Fund money is then replaced in its draw-string bag and put back in the cash-box
+If a majority of the Representatives approve the grant, the money is provided to the Representatives approve the grant, the money is provided to the Representatives approve the Representatives The Money-counters count the total amount remaining in the Money- counting bowl and announce this to the Representatives The Record-keeper says that everyone should remember this amount for the next meeting The Record-keeper says that everyone should remember this amount for the next meeting The Record-keeper says that or a checkowk The Insurance/Expenses Fund money is then replaced in its draw-string bag and put back in the cash-box